Keith Puryear is in his seventh season as the Navy women's tennis head coach in 2014-15.

 Puryear won 443 matches and 10 conference coach-of-the-year honors in a decade as the head men's and women's coach at UMBC.
 His men's teams have appeared in five NCAA Tournaments (2000-2003, 2007), while the women have also made five trips (1999-2003) to the NCAA tournament.

 Puryear's squads are also successful in the classroom.
-Last year's Navy team had four players earn Patriot League Academic Honor Roll accolades, and UMBC's women's tennis squad posted a grade-point average of 3.49 in 2008, best amongst all the programs in the America East Conference.
+Navy has a number of players named to the Patriot League Academic Honor Roll accolades, and UMBC's women's tennis squad posted a grade-point average of 3.49 in 2008, best amongst all the programs in the America East Conference.

 Puryear is a certified USPTA professional and instructor for the Tennis Institute, where he coaches several MATA and nationally-ranked juniors.
 In May 2009, Puryear joined the Board of Directors with the United States Tennis Association (Maryland) as an at-large director.